 online travel agencies

-Now that you have a better idea of some of the basic terminology, let’s look at some of the pros and cons of an online travel agency.
+Now that you have a better idea of some of the basic terminology, and some of the advantages and disadvantages of an online travel agency, let’s look at some of the pros and cons of an online travel agency.

 online travel agency